We love to talk about our trips! (541) 450-9855

 Do I need rain gear?

 In June, you should be prepared for showers and possible cold temperatures.
-For July and August, even if the forecast is for sun, we recommend at the very least, bringing a waterproof jacket in case of showers.
-Conditions can change rapidly on the river and being prepared can make your trip more comfortable.
+For July and August, even if the forecast is for sun, we recommend at the very least bringing a waterproof jacket in case of showers.
+Conditions can change rapidly on the river, and being prepared can make your trip more comfortable.

 Are there a lot of bugs?

 The cooler evening temperatures and rushing water keep mosquitoes from being a huge problem, but during the hot months and at the lower elevations, you may have some.
-If you or your children are sensitive to mosquitoes, you may want to bring repellant.
+If you or your children are sensitive to mosquitoes, you may want to bring repellent.